fredgrott/MyGithubProfile/README.md

 1. Not a recruiter but a start-up founder or co-founder

-2. If start-up than its seed capital 'run-way' is fully funded at $1 Million or more.
+2. If start-up than its seed capital 'run-way' is fully funded at $1 Million or more with the best fit being that you are as a start-up building your very first android edition of your application.

 3. If a Chicago start-up than willing to travel to my NorthWest Indiana location and discuss over a paid subway meal and discuss a relocation.